 Y’all I love my assessment so much!
 I wish all math teachers had the luxury of something like this.
-It is so informative!
+It is so informative.
 It shows where you stand with respect to skills you’ve been shown so far in your academic career.
 And even more importantly, it shows where you stand with respect to readiness for skills you will be shown in the upcoming year(s).
-I do the assessments for free, no strings attached.
+The assessment is free with the purchase of my main Rewire/ Rewrite Program (Rewire Your Brain, Rewrite Your Math Story) but can also be purchased separately, no strings attached.
 Even if you never work with me, knowing where you stand can be invaluable to navigating math in your academic career.

 Why my assessment pretty much rules…